iankietzman-voeracity/11X/web-app/README.md

 `npm run dev`

-...to start up the dev server
+...to start up the dev server on port 5173

 Utility scripts: